gordonlau/docker-pnpm-firebase-tools/README.md

-# docker-yarn-python-awscli
+# docker-pnpm-firebase-tools
 A Docker image containing the standard setup for a node-based static website generator.
 It contains the following:

-* Yarn Package Manager
-* Python
+* pnpm
-* PIP
+* firebase-tools
-* AWSCLI for you to publish to Amazon effectively.